jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-7.md

 > **81.** We can never therefore arrive completely at 0, or
 > nothing, however great the denominator may be; and, consequently,
 > as those fractions must always preserve a certain quantity,
-> we may continue the series of fractions in the
+> we may continue the series of fractions in
-> 78th article without interruption.
+> **Article 78** without interruption.
 This circumstance has introduced
 > the expression, that the denominator must be infinite, or infinitely great,
 > in order that the fraction may be
 > reduced to 0, or to nothing; hence the word infinite in